-infrastructure, the federal government's share of capital spending in the water sector fell from 63% in 1977 to 9% of total capital spending in 2017.22 On average, about two-thirds of public spending for capital investment in water infrastructure since the 1980s has been made by state and local governments.23
+Funding for drinking water infrastructure has not kept pace with the growing need to address aging infrastructure systems, and current funding sources do not meet the total needs.
+In general, however, state and local governments have invested more than their federal counterparts.
+Despite the growing need for drinking water infrastructure, the federal government's share of capital spending in the water sector fell from 63% in 1977 to 9% of total capital spending in 2017.
+On average, about two-thirds of public spending for capital investment in water infrastructure since the 1980s has been made by state and local governments.